-Erin: Do you think the primary reason ACNM fails to support NARM and the CPM credential is a perceived lack of adequate midwifery education in the CPM credential?
+Erin: Do you think the primary reason the ACNM fails to support NARM and the CPM credential is a perceived lack of adequate midwifery education in the CPM credential?

 Hilary: I’d like to tie that question to our history.
 During our discussion, I have been taken back, again and again, to the original convictions that kept me from becoming a CNM during the 1980’s and 90’s.
 During the time that I was working illegally in NY, I had more education than many of the CNM’s in my community (a bachelor’s from an Ivy League college plus midwifery training at The Maternity Center in El Paso plus licensure as a midwife in New Mexico, at a time when most CNMs were ADN’s who had gone to Newark for 9 months to obtain their midwifery certification), as did the women I worked with (3 of whom were British-trained direct entry midwives).
 I also had more birth experience than many of the CNM’s around me, and I certainly didn’t see the need to repeat my midwifery education.
 Yet my education wasn’t acknowledged as such by the CNMs in the state.
 Was this because the education was inferior, or because it incorporated a philosophy at odds with the CNM educational model?